frei480/knowledge-base/pandas IO tools.md

 .. ipython:: python

   dfjo.to_json(orient="columns")
-  # Not available for Series
+# Not Available for Series

 **Index oriented** (the default for ``Series``) similar to column oriented but the index labels are now primary: